altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 As you can see, we can use all the usual stream combinators available from Streams on the resulting query stream,
 - including for example taking the first 10 and cancelling the stream.
-- It is worth pointing out that the built-in EventsByTag query has an optionally supported offset parameter
+- It is worth pointing out that the built-in `EventsByTag` query has an optionally supported offset parameter
-- (of type Long)
+- (of type `Long`)
 - which the journals can use to implement resumable-streams.
 - For example a journal may be able to use a WHERE clause to begin the read starting from a specific row,
 - or in a datastore that is able to order events by insertion time,
 - it could treat the Long as a timestamp and select only older events.

-If your usage does not require a live stream, you can use the currentEventsByTag query.
+If your usage does not require a live stream, you can use the `currentEventsByTag` query.

 ## Materialized values of queries
 Journals are able to provide additional information related to a query by exposing Materialized values,
 - which are a feature of Streams that allows to expose additional values at stream materialization time.

 More advanced query journals may use this technique to expose information about the character of the materialized stream, f
 - or example if it’s finite or infinite, strictly ordered or not ordered at all.
-- The materialized value type is defined as the second type parameter of the returned Source,
+- The materialized value type is defined as the second type parameter of the returned `Source`,
 - which allows journals to provide users with their specialised query object, as demonstrated in the sample below:

 ```scala